The Consequences of Buying Clutter

 3. Don’t Reward Yourself With More Stuff

-If cleaning and maintaining your clutter was too much to maintain, adding new things to that space will only bring you right back to where you started.
+If cleaning and maintaining your clutter is too much, adding new things to that space will only bring you back to where you started.

 Yes, celebrate your new, stress-free space.
 But don’t reward yourself with more stuff.